JetBrains/teamcity-documentation/topics/integrating-teamcity-with-perforce.md

 ### Running Builds on Streams Remotely

-You can launch a [remote build run](remote-run.md) from IntelliJ IDEA only if a stream has been already detected by TeamCity.
+You can launch a [remote build run](remote-run.md) from IntelliJ IDEA, but only if a stream has been already detected by TeamCity.
 The TeamCity Remote Run plugin tries to deduce the correct stream according to the depot paths of the files in the IDE's working copy.
 For instance, if a file path in the working copy starts with `//depot/stream1/some/path`, TeamCity will try finding the `//depot/stream1` stream and starting the remote run there.
 If you have modified a file from another stream (imported into the working copy) and want to enforce a build in a particular stream, you need to specify a [configuration parameter](configuring-build-parameters.md) `teamcity.build.branch` when triggering the remote run.

 ### Cleaning Stream Workspaces